 As a lifelong Vermonter and current Burlington resident, I’m a little embarrassed to admit that, despite the fact I can see them from my second floor window, I’ve never spent much time in the Adirondack mountains.
 I’ve never been to Lake Placid, never skied Whiteface or hiked Mount Marcy, and so on . . .
 Well, what better way to explore the Adirondacks, which rise spectacularly out of the western shoreline of Lake Champlain, than by bicycle?

-I convinced my husband Charlie to join me pedaling the High Peaks region by describing the wonders of Lake Placid, promising a “sky’s-the-limit budget” for our meals, and the real winner: soft, comfy beds at night instead of our usual cheapo camping digs.
+I convinced my husband Charlie to join me on a late summer bicycle tour In the Adirondacks, by describing the wonders of pedaling the High Peaks region and staying in Lake Placid, promising a “sky’s-the-limit budget” for our meals, and the real winner: soft, comfy beds at night instead of our usual cheapo camping digs.
 Since we wouldn’t need to bring camping gear, we decided to carry minimal weight on the bikes.
 This meant some sacrifices for me: no special travel pillow or multiple outfit options.
 But shaving the weight meant lighter, faster and easier pedaling up the hills!

 I mapped out possible routes and decided to start with the hardest and longest ride on Day 1.
 A shorter, recovery ride on Day 2 gave us time to explore Lake Placid.
 Finally, a downhill coast got us back home on Day 3.